2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Why are you using the Swedenborgian Church?

-In case you are not familiar with the Church, here is an introductory video by storyteller-poet John Gaul, who was a member of the Church for many years until his death recently.
+In case you are not familiar with the Church, here is an introductory video by storyteller-poet John Gaul, a San Francisco poet who was a member of the Church for many years until his recent death.

 Click Here to Register